Lusito/webextension-polyfill-ts/CONTRIBUTING.md

   - applying some autocorrection
   - applying manual json fixes (see fixes.json)
   - flatten the schema tree and create names/ids where none where given.
-  - see `src/commands/helpers/fixes.ts` for more details
+  - see `src/helpers/fixes.ts` for more details
-- Write each namespace to its corresponding .ts file
+- Write each namespace to its corresponding .d.ts file
-- Write an index.ts file that imports everything.
+- Write an index.d.ts file that imports everything.

 That's it for now.
 You'll need to figure the rest out on your own or open an issue with questions you have.